datamesh-governance/datamesh-governance.com/policies/definitions/data-contract/data-contract.md

 - The data product can be extended as long as it is backward compatible with the contract
 - A defined purpose is a motivation for the domain team to share the data with others in the first place
 - Agreed service levels can be monitored, with an alerting system in place
+- A contract can be canceled

 ## Automation

-- Data contracts can be provided to all potential customers by the data product developers and accepted throught the data product consumer as a self-service.
+- Data contracts can be provided to all potential customers by the data product developers and accepted through the data product consumer as a self-service.
-- Data platform automates the creation of IAM identities, roles, and access policies
+- Data platform automates the creation and revocation of IAM identities, roles, and access policies
-- Reassessment reminder notification and automated contract renewal processes
+- Reassessment reminder notification